CAUTION: Your Social Media Accounts May Be Harmful to Your Case

 Do not deactivate your account.
 This can have the same effect as deleting posts, and may be used against you at trial.

 Tell us about any posts you are worried about or think may harm your case.
-When you hire us as your personal injury attorneys, we abide by all legal and professional confidentiality requirements, and anything you tell your lawyers is privileged and confidential.
+When you hire us as your personal injury lawyers, we abide by all legal and professional confidentiality requirements, and anything you tell your lawyers is privileged and confidential.
 By letting us know in advance about harmful posts, we are better equipped to anticipate arguments by the defense, and are able to prepare the case around this potentially detrimental evidence.